jtttl/maes/README.md

 3. Write and save logs;
 4. Load configuration file and use configurations;

+# Why Microservice

+Why use this backend architecture in embedded system?

+1. Breaking your monolithic application into services, which are then loosely connected via APIs.
+This allows for improved scalability, better fault isolation, and faster time to market;
+2. Easy for two-pizza development teams;
+3. For embedded system or embedded devices, the communication is easily between your services in your device or amoung your devices;
+4. Hope you will love [MAES](https://www.github.com/jtttl/maes);

 # System Overview
 <img width="590" alt="image" src="https://github.com/jtttl/maes/assets/8311087/e15301f5-47c8-4cf8-b1de-6278faa70df4">

 # How To Use